 - Douugh – a smart artificial intelligence (AI)-driven banking app that will launch in Australia following their entry into the United States market.
 Douugh’s virtual platform will provide the user with their own AI financial assistant named Sophie – which has been designed with a mission to ‘democratise the banking world in 2019’.
 Ahead of the launch, Douugh has partnered with Mastercard to roll out a smart bank account.
 Through the app, Douugh will be able to assist consumers to better understand their financial position and help them achieve their financial goals.
 Douugh will leverage the banking licence of an existing bank rather than go through regulators to apply for its own licence.

 - Revolut – a neo-bank based in the UK with a customer base of over three million within three years.
 Revolut already has a waiting list of 20,000 Australians applying for an account as well as its signature metal Mastercard allowing international transfers and global spending.

 - iSignthis – a payment and identity technology firm that is on track to receive a neo-banking licence from APRA towards the end of Q1 this year.
 According to Fintech Futures, “the licence will allow the company to bank with the Reserve Bank of Australia (RBA), and place customer funds at the RBA repo window to earn interest”.

 Are you looking for an opportunity to work in fintech?

 At Progressive Recruitment, we see the emergence of fintech firms as a new trend that will revolutionise the way that traditional banking has worked for past decades.
-If you would like to enquire about current opportunities that our fintech clients have on offer or if you are a fintech company looking to hire your next talent, please feel free to contact us on 02 9285 1000 for a confidential discussion.
-You can also visit our page to find out more about what we do.
+If you would like to enquire about current opportunities that our fintech clients have on offer or if you are a fintech company looking to hire your next talent, please feel free to contact us at +61 02 9285 1000 for a confidential discussion.